-- (b) 2021/22 taxes in course of collection: First installment due 10-01-21; delinquent 11-01-21 Second installment due 03-01-22; delinquent 05-01-22 - (c) 2020/21 taxes in course of collection: First installment due 10-01-20; delinquent 11-01-20 Second installment due 03-01-21; delinquent 05-01-21
+(b) 2022/23 taxes in course of collection: First installment due 10-01-22; delinquent 11-01-22; Second installment due 03-01-23; delinquent 05-01-23.

-Source: Office of the Treasurer of the County.
+Source: The Office of Budget and Finance of the County.

 Delinquent Tax Procedures.
 The property taxes due the District are billed, along with State and other taxes, each September and are due and payable in two installments on October 1 and March 1 and become delinquent on November 1 and May 1, respectively.
 Delinquent taxes are subject to an interest penalty of 16% per annum, prorated monthly at a rate of 1.33% as of the first day of the month.
 (Interest and penalties for delinquent taxes are waived if a taxpayer, delinquent as to the November 1 payment, pays the entire year's tax bill by December 31.)
 After the close of the tax collection period, the Treasurer of the County prepares a delinquent property tax list and the property so listed is subject to a tax lien sale in February of the succeeding year.
 In the event that there is no purchaser for the tax lien at the sale, the tax lien is assigned to the State, and the property is reoffered for sale from time to time until such time as it is sold, subject to redemption, for an amount sufficient to cover all delinquent taxes.